 Affiliation Agreements may be revoked with thirty days’ notice for failure to follow approved policy and procedures, refusal to accept state reimbursement rates, loss of KDADS/KDHE license, failure to respond to corrective action plans, and/or actions by the affiliate that may jeopardize Cowley County CDDO Department’s ability to fulfill its contract with the Secretary.

-CSP’s may appeal the decision to revoke the Affiliation Agreement in writing to the governing board of Cowley County CDDO Department, along with a corrective action plan, within ten working days of notice in accordance with Cowley County CDDO Department Policy #011 (Dispute Resolution),
+CSP’s may appeal the decision to revoke the Affiliation Agreement in writing to the governing board of Cowley County CDDO Department, along with a corrective action plan, within ten working days of notice in accordance with Cowley County CDDO Department Policy #011 (Dispute Resolution.)